-On January 17, 2014, we entered into a collaboration and license agreement with 4D Molecular Therapeutics, a company co-founded by Dr. David Schaffer, a nominee to our supervisory board who will be appointed prior to the completion of this offering.
-In connection with that transaction, we have agreed to provide specified research and development financing, are obligated to make certain upfront, royalty and milestone payments, and have granted an option to purchase up to 304,872 ordinary shares at an exercise price of €0.05 per share to Dr. Schaffer.
+On January 17, 2014, we entered into a collaboration and license agreement with 4D Molecular Therapeutics, a company co-founded by Dr. David Schaffer, who was appointed to our supervisory board on January 27, 2014 pursuant to the terms of that collaboration.
+In connection with this transaction, we have agreed to provide specified research and development financing, are obligated to make certain upfront, royalty and milestone payments, and have granted an option to purchase up to 304,872 ordinary shares at an exercise price of €0.05 per share to Dr. Schaffer.
 See "Business-Strategic Collaboration: 4D Molecular Therapeutics."